systems-nuts/Stramash-AE/README.md

 Both Shared and Separated model
 Final Runtime = x86 Runtime + arm Runtime

-For the Fully Shared model, because there is no remote access, we can just minus the feedback instruction from our cache model Fully Shared = Final Runtime - Remote Memory Hits  * 0.455 (Either use the result from the Separated model or Shared model)
+For the Fully Shared model, because there is no remote access, we can approximate it by minus the feedback instruction from our cache model But because the Fully Shared model uses shared L3, to get precise results, please reconfigure the Cache-Plugin at stramash-qemu/contrib/plugins/cache-sim-feedback.c at L2328 and L2350 and recompile the QEMU at https://github.com/systems-nuts/Stramash-AE/blob/main/stramash-qemu/contrib/plugins/cache-sim-feedback.c

-0.455 is the difference between remote access and local access.
+Fully Shared = Final Runtime - Remote Memory Hits  * 0.455 (Either use the result from the Separated model or Shared model) 0.455 is the difference between remote access and local access.
 Check the file  -> https://github.com/systems-nuts/Stramash-AE/blob/main/stramash-qemu/contrib/plugins/cache-sim-feedback.c#L215
 #define Local_mem_overhead 360